 LEND programs are interprofessional leadership training programs federally funded through HRSA's Maternal and Child Health Bureau.

 There are 52 LEND programs located in 44 US states, with an additional six states and three territories reached through program partnerships.
 Collectively, they form a national network that shares information and resources and maximizes their impact.
 They work together to address national issues of importance to children with special health care needs and their families, exchange best practices and develop shared products.

 The Association of University Centers on Disabilities (AUCD) provides technical assistance and consultation to address the needs of the LEND and other MCHB long-term interprofessional training programs in developing leadership systems of quality education for health providers within the Title V Maternal and Child Health network.

 The LEND Program provides interprofessional leadership training for advanced graduate students and post-graduate professionals representing the fields of:

-Professionals from these disciplines represent the core faculty and provide mentorship in the implementation of the training program.
+Individuals from these professions represent the core faculty and provide mentorship in the implementation of the training program.
 A parent/family advisor serves on the faculty as well.

 The Vanderbilt Consortium LEND is committed to increasing the number of students and faculty from underrepresented minorities who are in the program.
 In this video African-American and Latino health care professionals who serve individuals with neurodevelopmental disabilities are interviewed about the factors that led them to choose their careers and the multitude of benefits that they experience in those careers.